Shreyaupadhyay25/Shreyaupadhyay25/README.md

 I am a final year CSE undergrad student at AKGEC, Ghaziabad.

  -   Pronouns: She/her 🙋🏻‍♀️
- -   A Machine Learning and Research Enthusiast.
+ -   A Machine Learning Enthusiast.
  - 🔭 Currently working on my Coding Skills.
  -   I am looking for help with DSA.
  -   Looking for opportunities where i can utilise my current skills and can learn more from the people i work with.